 Sherry Camhy's work has been exhibited at the Israel Museum, Parrish Museum, New Orleans Museum of Art, the Telfair Museum, the Aldrich Museum of Contemporary Art, Katonah Museum, and the Hammond Museum.
 She has been the subject of reviews in in ArtNews, Time Out New York, American Artist, Fine Art Connoisseur, and International Artist.
 Her book Art of the Pencil: A Revolutionary Look at Drawing, Painting and the Pencil was published by Watson-Guptill in 1997.
 She writes the “The Material World" column for Drawing and is a reviewer for Fine Art Connoisseur.
 In 2013 she curated The Silverpoint Exhibition at the National Arts Club.
 In addition to offering instruction privately and teaching workshops at New York University, the School of Visual Arts, and the New York Academy of Art, she is on the faculty of the Art Students League where she teaches Painterly Drawing.
 Her website is www.SherryCamhy.com.

 Bruce Dorfman studied at the Art Students League of New York with Yasuo Kuniyoshi, Arnold Blanch, and Charles H. Alston.
-He continued his studies at the University of Iowa where Mauricio Lasansky and Stuart Edie became his mentors.
-Since 1960, Dorfman has had fifty solo exhibitions. and his work is in museum, corporate, and private collections across the United States and Europe.
+He continued his studies at the University of Iowa with Mauricio Lasansky, Stuart Edie, and Roy Sieber, historian.
+Since 1960, Dorfman has had fifty-six solo exhibitions. and his work is in museum, corporate, and private collections across the United States, Europe, and Asia.
 He teaches “Combined Media, Assemblage, Art in Three Dimensions” at the Art Students League.
 His website is www.brucedorfman.com.

 Ephraim Rubenstein was born in Brooklyn New York in 1956.
 He received his BA in Art History from Columbia University and his MFA in Painting from Columbia University's School of the Arts.
 In addition, he attended classes at the Brooklyn Museum Art School, the National Academy School, and the Art Students League.